GaloisInc/saw-script/doc/manual/manual.md

 ~~~~

 The `get_opt` function returns the command-line argument to `saw` at the
 given index.
-Argument 0 will always be the name of the `saw` executable
+Argument 0 is always the name of the `saw` executable
 itself, and higher indices represent later arguments.
 The `exec` command
 runs an external program given, respectively, an executable name, a list
 of arguments, and a string to send to the standard input of the program.